nvttles/rubicon/README.md

 gem --version
 ```

-If *any* of these comes out with an error, then you have **not** installed RubyGems or Ruby the correct way.
+If *any* of these come out with an error, then you have **not** installed RubyGems or Ruby the correct way.

 ---
 ## Information

 ---
 ## Notes